 1. Daily Brushing

 Brushing your pet’s teeth helps to remove plaque and slow the development of tartar.
 When first beginning to brush, be gradual and make it a pleasant experience.
-It is recommended to use a finger brush and you can eventually add pet toothpaste (do not use human toothpaste).
-Be sure to reward your pet afterward with play or a nice walk!
+Start with a finger brush and gently touch your dog’s teeth.
+When they get a little more comfortable with you touching their mouth, move your finger in soft, circular motions over the front of their teeth and gums.
+You can eventually add pet toothpaste when they relax–do NOT use human toothpaste.